Pranawachandra Deshmukh

-Pranawachandra Deshmukh is an Indian physicist and educator renowned for his contributions to theoretical atomic physics, atomic collisions, light-matter interactions, ultrafast atomic processes, and applications of Lambert W Function in pure and applied physics.
+Pranawachandra Deshmukh is an Indian physicist and educator renowned for his contributions to theoretical atomic physics, atomic collisions, light–matter interactions, ultrafast atomic processes, and applications of Lambert W Function in pure and applied physics.
 He has made significant contributions to physics education, including publishing foundational classical and quantum physics textbooks.
 Throughout his teaching career, he has instructed courses in classical mechanics, electrodynamics, quantum mechanics, and quantum collision physics.
 Many of his lectures are freely accessible through the National Programme on Technology Enhanced Learning(NPTEL), Swayamprabha where they benefit students and educators across India and beyond.
-His research group is one of the main contributors to the relativistic many-body studies of atomic photoionization, especially the studies of free and confined atoms and of attosecond time delay.
+His research group is one of the main contributors to the relativistic many-body studies of atomic photoionization, particularly the photoionization processes of free and confined atoms.
+His work includes studies of attosecond time delay, highlighting the role of electron correlations, relativistic effects and interchannel coupling.
+His broader research interests also include quantum information science and mathematical physics.

+Prof. Deshmukh has authored over 300 research publications, including approximately 150 journal articles and around 200 conference contributions.
+He has supervised 17 doctoral theses and over 20 master's and undergraduate theses.